AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Reference/Ghosts of Saltmarsh - Ch. 4 Salvage Operation.md

 #### 12. Cargo Hold

+> [!QUOTE] Read Aloud
->>This deck runs the length of the ship and features no bulkheads or walls.
+>This deck runs the length of the ship and features no bulkheads or walls.
 Dark, murky seawater fills it to a depth of three feet, sloshing against old, moldering crates piled against the ship's port hull.
->>
+>

 The water that fills this area is difficult terrain for Medium characters.
 Small characters must swim while in the cargo hold.